schleising/web-push-tester/README.md

 # Web Push Tester
 This is a simple web push notification tester

+You need to have your notification subscriptions in a Mongodb database.
+The database information is stored in the `db_info.json` file in the secrets folder.

 ## How to use
 1. Clone the repository
 2. Install the dependencies